 Once you get your bike fit sorted and you are happy with it then stick with it.
 Try not to continue to tweak it in an effort to try to make it better.
 You’ll want to have it sorted and locked in so that it doesn’t change during the 12 weeks of training.
 I’m a strong believer in the saying “if it’s not broken then don’t fix it“.
 Bike positioning is one of those things I don’t touch if the rider is comfortable on the bike and that there are no blindingly obvious issues with their setup.
 In many cases, they are going to get a far greater performance improvement from the training that I give them than from adjusting their seat up or down 2 millimetres.

 The same goes for changing your bike during the 12 weeks.
 If you do then try to get the position transferred as accurately as possible to your new bike so that you keep it consistent.
 The last thing you want is to have someone talk you into a totally new bike position three weeks out from the event.

 2) Sound mechanical bike

 Yep, get your bike serviced and in tip top condition prior to the 12 weeks of training.
 You want to get stuck into your training rather than having to deal with interruptions from mechanical failures.

 The main items to check are your chain and cassette are in good condition and that your tyres are relatively new.
-I prefer to train of robust tyres like the Continental Gatorskin tyre.
+I prefer to train on robust tyres like the Continental Gatorskin tyre.
 They are very puncture resistant and this means that I hardly ever get a flat out training.
-In fact they are so good that I can’t remember the last one I got.
+In fact, they are so good that I can’t remember the last one I got.
 Click here for a great article here to read if you are interested in avoiding punchers.
 If you do get a major cut in your tyre then replace it.
 I usually have a few spares in the garage for this reason.
-Nothing worst that being out on the road and getting a puncture in the rain.
-Still worst is having to wait around for your mates while they repair their punctures because they stupidly train on tyres that were intended for racing.
+Nothing worst than being out on the road and getting a puncture in the rain.
+Still, worst is having to wait around for your mates while they repair their punctures because they stupidly train on tyres that were intended for racing.